Ourpower

 Generally, no. UIF unemployment benefits are intended for workers who were involuntarily separated from employment through retrenchment, dismissal, or contract expiry.
 If you resigned voluntarily, you typically do not qualify for unemployment benefits.
 However, if you can prove constructive dismissal (forced to resign due to intolerable working conditions), you may be able to claim.
 Note that maternity, illness, and adoption benefits can still be claimed regardless of how your employment ended.

-Disclaimer: This calculator provides estimates based on the standard UIF benefit formula for the 2025/2026 period.
-Actual benefits may vary based on your specific circumstances and the Department of Labour's assessment.
+Disclaimer: This calculator provides March 2026-era UIF estimates based on official-style UIF guidance for unemployment and leave-type claims.
+Actual benefits can vary based on your credits, documents, employer submissions, and UIF assessment.
 For official information, contact the Department of Employment and Labour or visit www.ufiling.co.za.
-This tool is for informational purposes only and does not constitute financial or legal advice.

 Subscribe to our telegram channelClick here to join our telegram channel and stay up to date with load shedding and related news!